 Transitioning To Data Operations

 You can’t get away with housing the kind of data many organizations now have access to without modifying your company culture and infrastructure to go along with it.
-So many businesses are blindly implementing data structures and ML/DL initiatives, but if you want to succeed, you need a clear plan and a transformation of traditional business structures.
+So many businesses are blindly implementing data structures and ML/DL initiatives, but if you want to succeed, you need a clear plan and a transformation of traditional business structures to avoid common dataops mistakes.